Your money-making expert. Financial journalist, TV and radio personality.

-Want to be poor?
-Want to struggle day-to-day to find enough cash to live on?
-Want to have an impoverished retirement?
+Do you want to be poor?
+Do you want to struggle day-to-day to find enough cash to live on?
+Do you want to have an impoverished retirement?

-So here are the answers to your dreams of living in poverty.
-It’s pretty easy really!
+So here are the answers to your dreams of living in poverty and anxiety.
+It’s pretty easy to do really!

 Be afraid.
 Be very afraid.